-PURPOSE

-MEMBERSHIP

-Fiscal Agent:

-SWCD will act as the fiscal agent for the purposes of this agreement and agrees to:

-- Accept all responsibilities associated with implementation of BWSR grant agreement and MN Statute 103C.501 and Chapter 8400. - Approve cost-share applications and retain original documentation on file. - Perform financial transactions as part of contract implementation.

-Participant SWCDs:

-SWCDs will cooperate with SWCD to pool cost-share funds on projects of mutual benefit to all.

-Home SWCD:

-The home SWCD is the county in which the conservation practice is being installed.

-FINANCIAL

-All members of this MOA agree to contribute the listed amount of their regular cost-share allocation to the fiscal agent to be used for the purpose of this MOA.

-Members Amount Comment
+PURPOSE MEMBERSHI P Fiscal Agent: SWCD wil ll act as the fiscal agent for the purposes of this agreement and agrees to: Chapter 8400.Approve cost- consibilities associated wit share applications and reta cial transactions as part of in original doc Participant SWCD s : SWCDs w ill cooperate with SWCD to pool l cost-share funds on projects of mutual benefit to all.
+Home SWCD: The home SWCD is the county in which the conservation p practice is being installed.
+FINANCIAL All members of thi used for the purpos e the listed ame ount of their regular cost-share allocation to the fiscal agent to be Members Amount Comment